 Harpenden ran rampant with 6-1 derby day thrashing at home to Colney Heath

-Harpenden made a bright start as Charlie Smiths freekick was parried wide by the Colney goalkeeper and Danny Webb plays a lovely cross to Elliot Bailey who taps just wide
+Harpenden made a bright start to proceedings and their first chance came through Charlie Smith as his freekick was parried wide, Town came close again soon after as Danny Webb played a lovely cross to Elliot Bailey who tapped his shot just wide.

-It got even better as Harpenden kept the momentum, Danny Webb played a lovely pass to Isiah Hillaire who taps it past the goalie, for his first goal of the season, to make it three goals in 4 minutes for Harpenden as Harpenden went into the second half 3-0 up at home this season.
+It got even better as Harpenden kept the momentum, Danny Webb playing a lovely pass to Isaiah Hilaire who calmly finished for his first goal of the season making it three goals in 4 minutes for Harpenden.

-In the second half, it didn’t take long for Harpenden to score again, as last year’s top goal scorer, Danny Webb opened his account for the season as Isiah Hillaire claimed his second assist of the game, cutting it back to Danny to score.
+In the second half, it didn’t take long for Harpenden to score again, as last year’s top goal scorer, Danny Webb got on the scoresheet, Isaiah Hilaire claimed his second assist driving into the box, beating the defence and cutting it back to find Webb making it 4-0.

-That didn’t stop the Harpenden momentum however as Dylan Joyce scored his first goal for Harpenden Town, the goal coming from five yards out from an Ollie Salami ball across the penalty area.
+Colney Heath grabbed a consolation goal through a nice counter attack as Ejjayah scored for the visitors however Harpenden’s momentum wasn't stopped as they kept pushing for a fifth and it came on 83 minutes as Dylan Joyce scored his first goal for Harpenden Town, the goal coming from five yards out from an Ollie Salami ball across the penalty area.

-Harpenden ended up with 1 more as Ollie Salami scored the sixth from a cutback after a cross found its way to him and he slammed it into the net to round off an impressive home win for Harpenden Town as stay unbeaten this season.
+Harpenden got their sixth in stoppage time, Ollie Salami scored from a cutback after a cross found its way to him and he slammed it into the net to round off an impressive home win for an Harpenden Town who continue their unbeaten start.

-In reaction to the victory, the Harps Skipper Ryan Plowight was delighted.
+In reaction to the victory, the Harps Skipper Ryan Plowright was delighted.

 “We are feeling really good”